nuuuwan/news_lk3_data/README.md

 The Additional Secretary of Public Security Ministry, B.M.D.
 Nilusha Balasuriya, has been appointed as the Acting Controller General of Immigration and Emigration, said the Cabinet Spokesman, Minister Vijitha Herath.

-This decision follows the remand of the former Controller General of Immigration and Emigration I.S.H.J.
-Illukpitiya, who has been ordered remanded from September 24 by the Supreme Court over contempt charges.
+This decision follows the recent remand of the former Controller General of Immigration and Emigration I.S.H.J.
+Illukpitiya, who has been ordered remanded from September 25 by the Supreme Court over contempt charges.

-◼️
+Since Mr. I.S.H.J.
+Illukpitiya, who served as a Controller General of Immigration and Emigration, has been remanded from 25-09-2024 on Supreme Court Order, a suitable officer should be appointed to perform the duties in the said post, the cabinet spokesman said.

+...

 [Data](articles/ef7b47fa.json)